 The New York Times Editor acquiesced, and the first Times crossword puzzle was published on Sunday, February 15th, 1942.
 Margaret Farrar had been named Editor of the Time’s crossword puzzles.
 The crossword puzzles began being published daily in 1950.

 The New York Times puzzles would be easier on Mondays and increase in difficulty until Sunday.
 It was important to the world of crossword puzzles that the New York Times was on board.
 It gave the puzzles legitimacy and, in the end, longevity.

 - The standardized layout for crossword puzzles makes them function with an identical grid pattern.
 The pattern is the same if the puzzle is right-side up or upside down.
 This is true in Britain and North America.

 - Crossword Puzzles were banned in Paris during World War II.
 The newspaper was worried that secret messages could be passed in the crossword clues.

 - In Japan.
 The crossword puzzle is called a nomogram or paint by numbers.
 Players do not have to fill in words.
 Each square contains a syllable.

-- In 1930 a board game based on anagrams and crossword puzzles was developed by architect Alfred M. Butts.
+- In 1930, a board game based on anagrams and crossword puzzles were developed by architect Alfred M. Butts.
 The board game featured a familiar crossword design and, with some minor changes, became the game we know today as Scrabble™.